-- checklists, inspections, and records of compliance). - Indicates how this information is passed along to project personnel and sub-contractors; - Describe continuous reporting mechanism; - 6.2.1.1.3: Project Ecological and Health Risk Assessment: - An assessment is conducted prior to the start of construction to identify major risks that could impact the general welfare and health of humans (i.e., residents, workers, visitors, and construction trades people) and the ecological environment surrounding the immediate area of construction for the specific project and local agency requirements; - 6.2.1.1.4: A construction management policy prohibits smoking within 25 ft.
-(7.62 m) of the building perimeter and construction zone during the construction phase. - Smoking is defined as the inhalation of smoke from burning tobacco, use of electroniccigarettes, or other substance encased in items such as, but not limited to, cigarettes, pipes, and cigars for recreational or medical use.
+• checklists, inspections, and records of compliance).
+Indicates how this information is passed along to project personnel and sub-contractors; Describe continuous reporting mechanism; 6.2.1.1.3: Project Ecological and Health Risk Assessment: An assessment is conducted prior to the start of construction to identify major risks that • Two points are earned for documenting the items listed in 6.2.1.1.4. could impact the general welfare and health of humans (i.e., residents, workers, visitors, and construction trades people) and the ecological environment surrounding the immediate area of construction for the specific project and local agency requirements; • 6.2.1.1.4: A construction management policy prohibits smoking within 25 ft.
+(7.62 m) of the building perimeter and construction zone during the construction phase.
+Smoking is defined as the inhalation of smoke from burning tobacco, use of electronic-cigarettes, or other substance encased in items such as, but not limited to, cigarettes, pipes, and cigars for recreational or medical use.
+(Continued from 6.2.1.1.4)